AlbertoBarrago/Apollo-Agent/README.md

     ```bash
     docker compose down
     ```

+## Tool: `codebase_search`

+The `codebase_search` tool is designed to help you find relevant code snippets within the project's codebase based on a natural language query.
+It's particularly useful when you're looking for code related to a specific concept or functionality but don't know the exact file names or precise syntax.

+### How it Works

+Internally, `codebase_search` takes your natural language query and processes it to extract significant keywords.
+It then searches through the files in the workspace (respecting specified `included_extensions` like `.py`, `.js`, `.md`, etc.) to find files that contain **all** of these extracted keywords.
+This approach aims to provide more relevant results than a simple substring match of the entire query.

+### When to Use

+Use `codebase_search` when:

+*   You want to understand how a particular feature is implemented.
+*   You're looking for code related to a general concept (e.g., "error handling," "user authentication").
+*   You remember what a piece of code does but not where it is or its exact variable/function names.

+### Parameters

+When the ApolloAgent decides to use this tool, it will invoke it with the following parameter:

+*   `query` (string): Your natural language search query.
+For example:
+    *   `"how are database connections managed"`
+    *   `"find the main configuration settings"`
+    *   `"show me code related to payment processing"`

+### Return Value

+The `codebase_search` tool returns a JSON object.
+This object will always contain `query`, `results`, and `error` keys.

+*   `query` (string): The original natural language query you provided.
+*   `results` (array of objects): A list of found items.
+    *   If matches are found, each object in the array represents a distinct match and includes the following fields:
+        *   `file_path` (string): The path to the file where the keywords were found, relative to the workspace root.
+        *   `content_snippet` (string): A preview of the file's content (up to the first 500 characters).
+        *   `relevance_score` (number): A score indicating the relevance.
+(Note: This is currently a fixed value for keyword matches but is designed for future semantic enhancements).
+    *   If no matches are found (but no error occurred), this will be an empty list (`[]`).
+*   `error` (string | null):
+    *   If the search operation encounters an issue (e.g., an invalid workspace path, permission errors), this field will contain a descriptive error message (string).
+In such cases, the `results` list will typically be empty.
+    *   If the search completes successfully (even if no items are found), this field will be `null`.

+**Example JSON Response (Success with results):**
 ## License

 ApolloAgent is licensed under the BSD 3-Clause License.
 See the `LICENSE` file for more details.